basiotte/galaxy_a22_gsi_ril_fix/README.md

 # Galaxy A22 GSI RIL fix.

-Fixes RIL in GSIs for A225F with U7 or higher binary, S6 binary for A225M Download the latest zip, flash it in magisk as module and you're done
+Fixes RIL in GSIs for A225M with U7 binary
+Download as zip, flash it in magisk as module and you're done